 Georgia Freight Depot

-A remnant of Atlanta's railway past, the Georgia Freight Depot once was a lively station in downtown Atlanta.
-After a fire, only the lower level remains.
-The building is currently used as an event space and typically is only open during events.
+A remnant of Atlanta's railway past, the Georgia Freight Depot was once a lively station in downtown Atlanta.
+Due to a fire, only the lower level remains.
+The building is currently used as an event space and is typically only open for those events.
 Click the link above for directions.
-Nearby is Underground Atlanta for continued sightseeing.
+Underground Atlanta is next door for continued sightseeing.

 As the closest Waffle House to MARTA, the one next to the Georgia Station station can get you fueled on coffee, eggs, waffles and those famous hash browns.
 Take the Piedmont Avenue exit out of the station and turn right.